winifred-kay/Regression-Model-For-Time-Series-Forcasting/README.md

 # About dataset
-The prediction model is designed on the a train data with colmuns below 0   id           int64
+The prediction model is designed on the a train data with colmuns below 1 id
- 1   date         object
+ 2 date
- 2   store_nbr    int64
+ 3 store_nbr
- 3   family       object
+ 4 family
- 4   sales        float64
+ 5 sales
- 5   onpromotion   int64
+ 6 onpromotion

 # Setup/Tools
 To run this file, you need python installed with scikit learn and pandas.